wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 server.
 You can connect to the server either through SSH or with a physical console.

-To upgrade your Wazo to the latest version, you **must** use the ``xivo-upgrade`` script.
+To upgrade your Wazo to the latest version, you **must** use the ``wazo-upgrade`` script.
 You can start an upgrade with the command::

-   xivo-upgrade
+   wazo-upgrade

 .. note::
-   * You can't use xivo-upgrade if you have not run the wizard yet
+   * You can't use wazo-upgrade if you have not run the wizard yet
    * Upgrading from a version prior to XiVO 1.2 is not supported.
    * When upgrading Wazo, you **must** also upgrade **all** associated XiVO Clients.
 There is currently no retro-compatibility on older XiVO Client versions.
 The only exception is Wazo